-Sachiko Yasuda is a professor in the School of Languages and Communication at Kobe University, where she teaches undergraduate courses in academic English and graduate courses on second language acquisition and foreign language pedagogy.
+Sachiko Yasuda is a professor in the School of Languages and Communication at Kobe University, where she teaches undergraduate courses in academic English and graduate courses on second language acquisition, foreign language pedagogy, and qualitative research methods.

 Her main area of research is in second language acquisition, particularly academic literacy development of adult foreign language (FL) learners.
 She has long-standing interests in second language writing and has conducted research into the ontogenetic development of FL writers' genre awareness and knowledge, and its impact on their writing performances and meaning-making choices in a particular rhetorical context.
 The ultimate goal of her research is to translate her research findings into development of curriculum, pedagogy, materials and tasks so FL learners can optimally improve their academic literacy skills in classroom settings.